instana/nodejs/packages/azure-container-services/images/README.md

 How-To for Common Use Cases
 ---------------------------

+### Requirements

+- Azure Account: Ensure you have access to an Azure account for deploying and testing container images.
+- Azure CLI: Install the Azure CLI for authentication and azure operations.
+- Docker: Make sure Docker is installed for building container images locally.

 ### Initial Setup

 - Copy `instana-azure-container-services/.env.template` to `instana-azure-container-services/.env`.
 Usually, no modification is necessary.
 - Copy `test-images/.env.template` to `test-images/.env`.
 Just for building and pushing the test images, no modification is necessary.
 If you want to run the test images locally and report to an Instana environment, you need to configure a few things, which are documented in the `.env.template` file.
 - Authenticate with the Azure container registry by executing `packages/azure-container-services/images/azure-registry-login.sh`.
-This assumes that you have installed the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/) and have yourself via the Azure CLI.
 This step is only necessary if you want to push images to Instana's internal Azure container registry for test images.
 If you want to push your test images to another registry please replace that in the script azure-registry-login.sh.

 ### Test the Current Release